OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Results

-The distributions in the Bland-Altman plots for SD-OCT macular OCT volume data in \cref{fig:octolyzer_pop_repr_macular} show under-prediction of CT and over-prediction of CVI for the non-EDI scans of each pair, while the distributions for macular SS-OCT B-scan data are perfectly centred.
-The under-prediction of CT in the non-EDI measurements was likely because of the aforementioned optical signal decay in non-EDI scans, which had a direct consequence on CVI, as the vascular index is normalised by the size of the choroid, leading to over-prediction of CVI in non-EDI measurements.
-However, this under-/over-prediction is unlikely to be clinically significant.
+These cohort differences explain the variation in MAE in CT, with higher values observed in the GCU Topcon sample (11.6 $\mu$m) compared to DVCKD (5.0 $\mu$m) and i-Test (6.7 $\mu$m).
+Additionally, across macular data, larger choroids corresponded to larger error in regional metrics, as illustrated by the Bland-Altman plots in \cref{fig:octolyzer_pop_repr_macular}.
+For macular CVI, the MAE for B-scan CVI in the GCU Topcon sample (0.013) was more than half the ETDRS CVI in the i-Test sample (0.027), likely due to increased noise in non-EDI volume scans.
+In i-Test, the comparison between EDI and non-EDI volumes translated into systematic underestimation of CT and subsequent overestimation of CVI in the i-Test sample, as illustrated in \cref{fig:octolyzer_pop_repr_macular}(A).
+In contrast, error in CVI for the GCU Topcon sample showed a centred distribution without bias and no discernible pattern (\cref{fig:octolyzer_pop_repr_macular}(B)).

-\cref{fig:octolyzer_pop_repr_perip}(A) show the correlation and Bland-Altman plots for comparing pairwise peripapillary grid CT measurements for morning vs. afternoon and afternoon vs. evening (with scatter points coloured accordingly).
-The first striking observation is the degree of separation measurements have between pairwise time point comparisons.
-The residuals of measurements comparing afternoon and evening are centred around 0, while residuals comparing morning and afternoon appear to be almost consistently below the residual origin (and identity line in the correlation plot).
+\cref{fig:octolyzer_pop_repr_perip}(A) presents correlation and Bland-Altman plots for peripapillary CT measurements comparing consecutive time points.
+Residuals comparing afternoon and evening are centred around 0, while residuals comparing morning and afternoon appear almost consistently below the origin (and identity line in the correlation plot). \cref{fig:octolyzer_pop_repr_perip}(B) shows the longitudinal evolution of peripapillary CT across sub-fields with morning measurements consistently higher than afternoon and evening values.

-\cref{fig:octolyzer_pop_repr_perip}(B) shows the longitudinal evolution of peripapillary choroid thickness for each peripapillary grid between morning, afternoon and evening, with the mean value per time point and grid shown as coloured crosses.
-Across the board, morning measurements appear larger than afternoon and evening.
-This corresponds to the trend observed in measuring the same choroids manually in the macula \cite{farrah2023choroidal} (shown in their supplementary materials), as well as the natural diurnal variation of the choroid observed in other studies \cite{chakraborty2011diurnal, tan2012diurnal, usui2012circadian, kinoshita2017diurnal, ostrin2019twenty}.
-These previous studies have reported choroidal fluctuations over the course of day with an amplitude of approximately 30 $\mu$m, and the majority reporting larger CT measurements in the morning, compared to the afternoon and evening.

-Thus, given that the largest residuals were those observed between morning and afternoon, and that we know the choroid thins between this time period, we propose that the diurnal variation of the choroid is the primary driver of the largest residuals in measuring peripapillary choroid thickness with OCTolyzer, and not segmentation error.